huilisabrina/HEELS/README.md

 `HEELS` is a Python-based command line tool that produce accurate and precise local heritability estimates using summary-level statistics (marginal association test statistics and the in-sample LD statistics).
 For more details please see Li et al. (2023).

 ### Getting started
-You can clone the repository with
+You can clone the repository with the following command:
 ```
 $ git clone git@github.com:huilisabrina/HEELS.git
 $ cd HEELS
 ```
+This should take a few seconds to finish.
 In order to install the Python dependencies, you will need the [Anaconda](https://www.anaconda.com/products/distribution) Python distribution and package manager.
 After installing Anaconda, run the following commands to create an environment with HEELS' dependencies:
 ```
 conda env create --file heels.yml
 source activate heels